-GMP Publishing grew from the interest in providing relevant LGBTQ history and content.
-It published over 300 titles in its lifetime.
-Margaret Thatcher brought publicity to GMP by denouncing one of their books as gay propaganda, Jenny Lives with Eric and Martin.
-GMP survived through the AIDS crisis, the tribulation of running a small business, and political attacks.
-They have made a tremendous contribution to the body of queer literature, art, and scholarship.
+GMP Publishing emerged from a commitment to providing relevant LGBTQ history and content.
+Over its lifetime, GMP published more than 300 titles.
+Margaret Thatcher inadvertently brought attention to GMP by denouncing one of their books, Jenny Lives with Eric and Martin, as gay propaganda.
+GMP endured through the AIDS crisis, the challenges of running a small business, political attacks, and also made a profound contribution to the body of queer literature, art, and scholarship.

 As we navigate the diverse landscape of LGBTQ narratives, both personal and published, we recognize the importance of preserving and sharing stories.
 Whether it’s crafting our own autobiographies or exploring the rich tapestry of LGBTQ publishing, each narrative adds a unique thread to the fabric of our collective history.